 Sam’s Sports Bar and Grille is a large, bustling sports bar with great food.
 With a younger crowd than the other Village spots, Sam’s is a place where patrons can feel comfortable dressed in a t-shirt and jeans.
 Across the street from Sam’s Place is Fido.
 This funky coffeehouse is the heart and soul of Hillsboro Village.
 Fido draws a mix of Vandy students, Music Row execs, musicians and neighborhood locals.
 Coffee is the main attraction, but large sandwiches and all-day breakfasts are crowd pleasers.
-Next door, newcomer Hot & Cold serves up espresso drinks and gourmet frozen treats from Ohio ice cream purveyor Jeni’s as well as local favorite Las Paletas.
+Next door, Hot & Cold serves up espresso drinks and gourmet frozen treats from local favorite Las Paletas.

 Venturing down Belcourt Avenue, you will find hidden gems like Savarino’s Cucina, a family-run Italian café serving everything from espresso and biscotti to fresh-baked Italian bread sandwiches and homemade gelato.
 Belcourt Taps offers stuffed burgers and fresh-cut fries served 7 ways along with nightly live music.
-Stop by Zumi Sushi for a quick and healthy Japanese meal, enjoy a gourmet hot dog at ,The Dog of Nashville, or famous fried chicken baskets at McDougal’s.
+Stop by Lucky Belly for a quick and tasty burger, enjoy a gourmet hot dog at ,The Dog of Nashville, or famous fried chicken baskets at McDougal’s.